-Credit companies often build partnerships with a variety of airlines and independent airport lounge companies in order to provide you, their client, with varied access to exclusive airport lounges.
+Credit companies often build partnerships with a variety of airlines and independent airport lounge companies to provide you, their client, with varied access to exclusive airport lounges.
 Some cards give you access to the entire Priority Pass Select or Lounge Key Network of lounges, while others like the United MileagePlus Club Card from Chase extend your benefits within a particular airline through co-branding (think free extra luggage and priority boarding).
-Some companies go so far as to share benefits to your traveling partner, while others require that you pay an additional reduced day pass fee at the door.
-Most cards do go beyond mere lounge benefits, offering up reward points for travel-related purchases, bonus points, and various incentives at particular hotels and rental companies.
+Some companies go so far as to share benefits with your travel partner, while others require that you pay an additional reduced day pass fee at the door.
+Most cards do go beyond mere lounge benefits, offering reward points for travel-related purchases, bonus points, and various incentives at particular hotels and rental companies.

 If considering a travel-based credit card, be sure to invest the time in navigating the countless cards available.
 Pay particular attention to the fine print, as additional fees, spending minimums and other loops are often incorporated.

-We had look at the major credit card offering lounge access and have summarized the Benefits on the following pages:
+We have looked at the major credit cards offering lounge access and have summarized the Benefits on the following pages: